 Day 1: Yogyakarta – Bromo

 You need to get to the train station.
-Lempuyangan train station if you prefer an ecomony train.
-And Tugu Train station if you prefer business or executive class train.
+Lempuyangan train station if you prefer an economy train.
+And Tugu train station if you prefer business or executive class train.
+I recommend go through Tugu train station just because it is tidier and less chaos.
 The economy train station will bring you to Probolinggo while business and executive train will bring you to Probolinggo, Surabaya or Malang.
 I can help you with the train booking as well.

 Travelling by Train Yogya Bromo